We've tried to put together the questions our team heard most from those who weren't immediately involved and answer them here.

 Do you need permission to do this?

-We notify our local FAA authorities and follow FAA regulations for free balloons defined in FAR 101.
+We notify our local FAA authorities and follow FAA regulations for free balloons defined in FAR 101 to ensure safe operation.

 Will it come down?